Montenegro and the euro

-Montenegro is a country in Southeast Europe, which is neither a member of the European Union (EU) nor the Eurozone; nor does it have a formal monetary agreement with the EU.
+Montenegro is a country in Southeast Europe that is neither a member of the European Union (EU) nor the Eurozone, nor does it have a formal monetary agreement with the EU.
 However, it is one of the two territories (along with Kosovo) that has unilaterally adopted the euro (Note: Unilateral euroization (or dollarization) is a process in which a state gives up on having its own currency and the EUR (or the USD) becomes the legal currency on its territory.
 So far, only a few countries in the world have decided to choose such a currency regime.) in 2002 as its de facto domestic currency and legal tender.

 History

 In the early 20th century, during the short-lived Kingdom of Montenegro, the government introduced the Montenegrin perper from 1906 to 1918.
 However, other foreign currencies were used in parallel, such as the Austrian krone.
 From 1922 to 1941, as part of the Kingdom of Serbs, Croats, and Slovenes, later known as the Kingdom of Yugoslavia, Montenegro used the country’s official currency, the Yugoslav dinar.